Compare any two graphics cards:

 Display Graphs

-Texel RateBoth cards have the exact same texel fill rate, so in theory they should be equally good at at AF. (explain)Pixel RateBoth cards have exactly the same pixel rate, so theoretically they should be equally good at at anti-aliasing, and be able to handle the same resolutions. (explain)
+Texel RateBoth cards have the exact same texel rate, so in theory they should perform equally good at at AF. (explain)Pixel RateBoth cards have the exact same pixel rate, so theoretically they should perform equally good at at full screen anti-aliasing, and be able to handle the same resolutions. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison